Skip to main content

 A sea of high-rise apartment and office buildings make up Mount Vernon Triangle, a small neighborhood in Northwest DC where everyone always seems to be on the move.
-Admittedly, on the surface this may not seem like the ingredients that make up a go-to dining destination, but the blocks of Mount Vernon Triangle are packed with noteworthy places to eat.
-Check out our flavorful neighborhood dining guide and discover neighborhood joints, swanky eateries and so much more.
+The area is packed with noteworthy places to eat, from fabulous, casual fare to local joints to trendy eateries.

 It’s a bountiful day in the neighborhood